dsnoeijer/angular/aio/content/guide/upgrade.md

 <div class="alert is-helpful">

-Upgraded components are Angular **directives**, instead of **components**, because Angular is unaware that AngularJS will create elements under it.
+Upgraded components are Angular **directives**, instead of **components**, because Angular is unaware that AngularJS is going to create elements under it.
 As far as Angular knows, the upgraded component is just a directive &mdash;a tag&mdash; and Angular doesn't have to concern itself with its children.

 </div>